officialjaware/terraform-google-secops-byop-byoid/README.md

 # Terraforming Google SecOps (BYOP + BYOID)

+**NOTE: This is currently broken as the PingOne provider validates the provider configuration is valid on init, even if P1 isn't the selected IdP.
+Waiting for official Terraform support for conditional modules or conditional provider blocks**

 This project sets up the necessary resources in GCP and a 3rd party IdP during Google SecOps (formerly Chronicle) onboarding for BYOP + BYOID.
 The intent is to make it easier for CEs, Partners, and customers to get SecOps auth up and running quickly using IaC (Terraform).

 ### Resources created: